nicolasgil95/Lab3Rob22.1/README.md

 The dexterous workspace is where the tool can get, for example, in this Phantom X robot the tool _Approach_ axis will always be aligned with the first motor angle.

-The Phantom X robot has 6 soluions, 2 for the first or waist motor, another 2 for the shoulder motor and 2 more for the elbow motor.
+The Phantom X robot has 4 soluions, 2 for the first or waist motor, and another 2 for the shoulder-elbow motors .
 The wrist motor will only have 1 solution.

 ## How to use this repo